OlgaPal/Agropastoral-management/README.md

 # Agropastoral-management #
-This is a resource code from a script written by Olga Palacios, Juan Antonio Barceló and Rosario Delgado to conduct the experimental analyses of the research article 'Exploring the role of ecology and social organisation in agropastoral societies: A Bayesian network approach' (currently under review).
+This is a resource code from a script written by Olga Palacios, Juan Antonio Barceló and Rosario Delgado to conduct the experimental analyses of the research
+article: Palacios O, Barceló JA, Delgado R (2022) Exploring the role of ecology and social organisation in agropastoral societies: A Bayesian network approach.
+PLOS ONE 17(10): e0276088. https://doi.org/10.1371/journal.pone.0276088

 The objective of this study is to explore and quantify the interaction of people and environment in small-scale farming societies.